UniLend Price Reaches $0.24 on Exchanges (UFT)

 About UniLend

-UniLend (CRYPTO:UFT) is a coin.
-Its genesis date was January 17th, 2018.
+UFT is a coin.
+Its launch date was January 17th, 2018.
 UniLend’s total supply is 100,000,000 coins and its circulating supply is 31,052,564 coins.
 UniLend’s official Twitter account is @ufoodoproject.
 The official website for UniLend is unilend.finance.

 UniLend Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as UniLend directly using U.S. dollars.
-Investors seeking to acquire UniLend should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase UniLend using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as UniLend directly using US dollars.
+Investors seeking to trade UniLend should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase UniLend using one of the exchanges listed above.

 Receive News & Updates for UniLend Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for UniLend and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.